gyf9712/gyf9712.github.io/index.md

 ### Research

-- "The Lagom is Better: High Dimensional Portfolio Selection with Cardinality Constraints" (Joint work with Jinhong Du and Xueqin Wang), *Major revision at Journal of the American Statistical Association (JASA)*.
+- "The Lagom is Better: High Dimensional Portfolio Selection with Cardinality Constraints" (Joint work with Jinhong Du and Xueqin Wang), *Tentatively Accepted at Journal of the American Statistical Association (JASA)*.
 - "High-Dimensional HAR-Ito Model and Its Statistical Inference" (Joint work with Huiling Yuan and Guodong Li), *In prepartion*.
+- "Conditional Value-at-Risk Portfolio Optimization in High Dimensions" (Joint work with Jinhong Du, Junxia You and Xueqin Wang)

 ### Manuscript & Unpublished